taskcontrols/py-taskcontrol/README.md

 It provides a simple decorator that takes the name, task, before, after arguments to set up the named workflow.

 # Installation

+    - pip3 install workflow

 # Features
 # Feature Details
 # Technical Specifications

+Though it may support Python version 2.x.
+It has not been tested in 2.x.
+The Syntax and Features of the library supports Python version 2.x.
+However, use at your own risk.

 # Documentation / Wiki
 # Todo
 # License